FranchescaF/FranchescaF/README.md

 ### :octocat: About Me

 Graduate in Engineering (B1 English level), currently specializing as a Full Stack Developer to create and optimize interactive websites that are functional and intuitive.
 I am persistent and self-taught, with the ability to work in a team and under pressure.
 Fascinated by programming and solutions, I decided to develop prototypes using HTML, CSS, and JS through user-centered projects.
-As a technology enthusiast, I can work independently and in a team, am resourceful in problem-solving, and am self-taught.
+As a technology enthusiast, I can work independently and in a team, I am resourceful in problem-solving, and I am self-taught.

 ### 🌟 Highlights